Zentoboo/BetterDino/README.md

 4. Press `Esc` to pause the game.
     - Press `R` to resume the game instance; There will be a 3 second countdown after the `R` key is pressed.
     - Press `Q` to quit the game instance and go to menu.
+5. Press `A` key to toggle aim helper which is a red line that is shown from the dino to your mouse cursor.
-5. On default the dino runs standing tall on the ground.
+6. On default the dino runs standing tall on the ground.
 ### Obstacles:
 - NOTE: in this version of the game obstacles only appear 1 at a time; in the future obstacles should be have more variety such as a preset of attacks.
 - These obstacles include: small cactus, large cactus, pterodactylus, and tumbleweed.